ChrisCavs/Mead/README.md

 ### Mobile-first

 Mead was developed mobile-first, for all screen sizes and devices.
-This was accomplished through a sequence of media queries, incorperated into each component's styles using Sass mixins.
-Some componets were duplicated in the layout in order to re-arrange the header and homepage depending on the width of the screen.
+This was accomplished through a sequence of media queries, incorporated into each component's styles using Sass mixins.
+Some components were duplicated in the layout in order to re-arrange the header and homepage depending on the width of the screen.

 ### Authentication/Authorization